factoidforrest/node-template/README.md

 Be sure to leave this variable unset(not just blank) when you want to serve both.
 SERVER_MODE=(assets, api, unset)

+This application has multiple roles it is expected to serve such as daily, staging, and production(and of course development, which does not need to be set).
+To configure this set:

+SERVER_ROLE=(production,staging,daily)

 DATABASE_URI= the mongo URI you wish to connect to in production.
 If unset, it will default to the development configuration on localhost.